GaitiLab/nf-processes/modules/split-pipe/README.md

 }
 ```

 ***input_dir***: The absolute path of the input directory where the raw FASTQ files are held.
-All FASTQ files should be contained in this directory, and not within any sub-directories. \
+All FASTQ files should be contained in this directory if **merge_fastqs** is set to true.
+Also compatible with **recursive_search**.
+***recursive_search***: Whether or not the FASTQ file search should be recursive for the input directory.
+If set to yes, the runner will search recursively for any paired FASTQ files in the main durectory and all sub-directories specified by ***input_dir**.
+ONly works if **merge_fastqs** is set to false.
+Default is false. \
 ***output_dir***: The absolute path of the output directory where the results are to be written.
 The module will create the output directory if it does not exist. \
-***merge_fastqs***: Setting to false will not concatenate the fastq files, and each pair of fastq files in the input directory will be treated as a sub-library.
-Default is TRUE. **Only to be used** if the FASTQ files were merged previously, or if only one lane per sublibrary was sequenced. \
+***merge_fastqs***: Setting to false will not concatenate the fastq files, and each pair of fastq files in the input directory will be treated as a sub-library. **IMPORTANT**: not compatible with recursive_search.
+If FASTQ files are to be concatenated by lane, they must all be in the same directory.
+Default is TRUE. **Only to be used** if the FASTQ files were NOT merged previously, or if only one lane per sublibrary was sequenced. \
 ***ref***: The absolute path to a suitable reference genome. \
 ***sample_list***: The absolute path to a list of samples as shown above. \
 ***kit***: The type of kit used by ParseBio.
 This will correspond to the number of samples processed.
 The options currently available are WT_mini, WT, or WT_mega. \